DLR-RM/stable-baselines3/README.md

 **WARNING: Stable Baselines3 is currently in a beta version, breaking changes may occur before 1.0 is released**

-Note: most of the documentation of [Stable Baselines](https://github.com/hill-a/stable-baselines) should be still valid though.

 # Stable Baselines3